aldelaro5/dolphin-memory-engine/README.md

 ## Troubleshooting

+### Linux

-On Linux, the program may require additional kernel permissions to be able to read and write memory to external processes (which is required to read and write the memory of Dolphin).
-If nothing happens to Dolphin, but the program frequently unhooks itself, the program is missing the required permissions.
+1. This program requires additional kernel permissions to be able to read and write memory to external processes (which is required to read and write the memory of Dolphin).
+If the program frequently unhooks itself, the program is missing the required permissions.
 Grant these permissions by running the following command as root:

-	setcap cap_sys_ptrace=eip dolphin-memory-engine
+`setcap cap_sys_ptrace=eip dolphin-memory-engine`

-Where `dolphin-memory-engine` is the path of the Dolphin Memory Engine executable.
+where `dolphin-memory-engine` is the path of the Dolphin Memory Engine executable.
 This sets the permission for future executions.
 If it doesn't work, verify that you do not have the `nosuid` mount flag on your `/etc/fstab` as it can cause this command to silently fail.

+2. Some setups may require running as root, ex:

+`sudo -E ./dolphin-memory-engine-linux-x86_64.AppImage`

+3. If you're on wayland, you may also need to allow root to access xwayland

+`xhost si:localuser:root`

+### MacOS

-On macOS, Dolphin (upon install or after an update) must be signed with specific entitlements to permit memory access.
+Dolphin (upon install or after an update) must be signed with specific entitlements to permit memory access.
 Follow the instructions [above](#macos-code-signing).

 ## Python Library